 Suction liquid traps collect liquid entrained in the suction gas stream, preventing it from entering the compressor.
 The most common liquid trap is an ASME code vessel (approx. 12" diameter X 50" tall) fitted with an internal stainless steel mist pad, a relief valve, a manual drain valve, and one or two electric float switches.
-Level gauges and automatic drain systems are also available.
+This type trap is needed if level gauges or automatic drain systems are to be used.